robotics-upo/hunav_sim/hunav_evaluator/README.md

 Metrics from [7]:

 - *average pedestrians velocity*.
 Linear velocity $(m/s)$ of all pedestrian on average.

+- *average closest pedestrian velocity*.
+Linear velocity $(m/s)$ of the closest pedestrian on average.

 Metrics based on Social Force Model [8,9,10].
 The mathematical equations of the computation of the forces can be consulted [here](https://github.com/robotics-upo/lightsfm):